abinit/abipy_book/abipy_book/lumabi/ifc_emb/lesson_ifc_emb.md

 ## 3. IFC Embedding: Step-by-Step

 The IFC embedding procedure combines the results of the two previous calculations to produce a new `Phonopy` object that contains the phonon modes of the defect system in a large supercell.
-The embedded phonons are typically created with the `Embedded_phonons.from_phonopy_instances` method :
+The embedded phonons are typically created with the `Embedded_phonons.from_phonopy_instances` method:

 ```{code-cell}
 from abipy.embedding.embedding_ifc import Embedded_phonons
 help(Embedded_phonons.from_phonopy_instances)
 ```

 ### 3.1.
 Load Pristine and Defect Phonon Data